 The Indianapolis Warburg Chapter has been engaging the community for over a decade.
 The Chapter works closely with community collaborators such as the International Center of Indianapolis, the Max Kade Center at IUPUI, Indiana University, Butler University, Indianapolis-Cologne Sister City Committee, Foundation for Lutheran Child and Family Services, and Jewish Community Relations Committee.
 It also works with the German Consulate in Chicago.

-In 2017, the Indianapolis Warburg Chapter hosted events with speakers such as Dr. Cornelia Schu, Managing Director and Director of the Research Unit and Expert Council German Foundations on Integration and Migration (SVR); Dr. Giles Hoyt, Professor Emeritus of the IUPUI Max Kade German-American Research and Resource Center; Prof. Dr. Michael Haspel, Director of the Evangelischen Akadamie Thüringen and Professor for Systematic Theology at the Friedrich-Schiller-Universität in Jena; and Prof. Dr. Norbert Frei, Director of the Center for 20th Century History at the Friedrich-Schiller-Universität in Jena.
+Recent speakers at the Indianapolis Warburg Chapter include Holger Mahnicke, Head of Communications and Culture at the German Embassy; James D. Bindenagel, Former U.S. Ambassador and Henry Kissinger Professor for Governance and International Security at the University of Bonn; Tobias David, Chief of Staff to the Lord Mayor of Leipzig; Dr. Cornelia Schu, Managing Director and Director of the Research Unit and Expert Council German Foundations on Integration and Migration (SVR); Dr. Giles Hoyt, Professor Emeritus of the IUPUI Max Kade German-American Research and Resource Center; Prof. Dr. Michael Haspel, Director of the Evangelischen Akadamie Thüringen and Professor for Systematic Theology at the Friedrich-Schiller-Universität in Jena; and Prof. Dr. Norbert Frei, Director of the Center for 20th Century History at the Friedrich-Schiller-Universität in Jena.

 The discussions covered a wide range of topics important to the transatlantic partnership including the European refugee crisis and the Syrian war, Germany’s role within NATO, and the future of the EU after the Brexit.

 About the Chapter Director